RonaldAllanRivera/elementor-clone/README.md

 Convert Figma designs into clean HTML and Elementor‑compatible JSON that can be imported into WordPress.

-This repository contains the **core Laravel application** that:
+This repository contains the **Laravel core** for the converter:

-- Manages projects and designs.
+- Projects + designs management with authenticated CRUD.
-- Stores normalized layout JSON.
+- A normalized `layout_json` format stored per design.
-- Generates HTML for preview.
+- Server-side layout JSON → HTML generation with a sandboxed preview.
-- Will later export Elementor JSON for use in WordPress.
+- A foundation for future Elementor JSON export and WordPress import workflows.

 For a deeper technical roadmap, see [`PLAN.md`](./PLAN.md).